 Types of College Cheer Programs

-College cheer teams can have different goals.
-Some focus on school sports events.
-Others focus on national competitions.
+College cheer programs can have different goals.
+Some focus mainly on school sports events, while others focus on national competition.

 Game Day Cheer Teams

-Game day teams perform cheers and short routines at football and basketball games.
+Game day squads perform cheers and short routines at football and basketball games, focusing on crowd engagement over competition scoring.

 Competitive Cheer Teams